solomonedenyi1-cmyk/whatsapp-ai/README.md

    - Make sure WhatsApp Web is not open elsewhere

 4. **AI responses seem generic**:
-   - Edit `src/config/context.js` with your business information
+   - Edit `config.json` with your business information
    - Use `/reload` to apply changes
    - Use `/context` to verify configuration

+5. **Configuration file errors**:
+   - Check that `config.json` has valid JSON syntax
+   - Use a JSON validator online if needed
+   - The bot will use default settings if config.json has errors

 ### Error Logs